MagicDuck/reflex-wm/README.md

 ## Requirements

 - macOS 26
-- Xcode 26 or a compatible Swift 6 toolchain
+- Xcode 26 or a compatible Swift 6 toolchain (for building)
 - Accessibility permission for window inspection and control
 - Notification permission for warnings, automatic configuration reloads, and `notify-win-info`